 f.
 Select ‘just remove my files’ and click Next.
 (See Image 25)

 Image 25: Select just remove your files

 g.
 Click Next on the warning message screen.

-No matter what the actual cause for ‘Critical Process Died’ error is, this blue screen of death error may lead your system stuck at booting loop or even complete crash.
+No matter what the actual cause for ‘Critical Process Died’ error is, this blue screen of death error may cause your system to remain stuck at booting loop or even complete crash.
 The fixes mentioned in this post can help you get rid of the error.
 Though, if you don’t want to lose your important data, recover it with a data recovery tool such as Stellar Data Recovery Professional.
-This software can efficiently extract the lost data from BSOD affected Windows PCs and storage devices.
+This software can efficiently extract the data from BSOD-affected Windows PCs and storage devices.